Höga Kusten Flyg

 Höga Kusten Flyg was a virtual airline based in Örnsköldsvik, Sweden.
 It operated scheduled services within Sweden using aircraft and flight codes of its subsidiary, Nextjet, or other operators.

 History

 The airline was established in 2007 to operate domestic flights between Stockholm and Örnsköldsvik.
 In December 2012, it acquired the larger Swedish airline Nextjet and merged its operations with it.
+In 2016, the sale of Nextjet was announced and in 2018, Nextjet filed for bankruptcy.

 Destinations

 As of December 2015, Höga Kusten Flyg operated the following services: